New Kensington, Pennsylvania: Education

 The city is served by the New Kensington–Arnold School District, with facilities at Valley High School, Valley Middle School, H. D. Berkey Intermediate School; and Greenwald Memorial, Fort Crawford, and Martin elementary schools.
 Budget shortfalls forced the closure of Greenwald Memorial and Fort Crawford in 2015.
 Valley Middle School was renamed Roy A Hunt Elementary.
 Greenwald Memorial, sold by the school district to the Roman Catholic diocese of Greensburg, became the new location of St. Josephs School.

 Parochial schools include Mary Queen of Apostles and Harvest Baptist Academy (K–12).
 Former Catholic parochial schools, now consolidated, include: Mount St. Peter, St. Mary, and St. Joseph.

 A branch campus of Pennsylvania State University was established in New Kensington in 1958.
 Since 1966, it has been located in suburban Upper Burrell Township, but retains the name Penn State New Kensington.
 In 2008, a satellite campus of Westmoreland County Community College opened in downtown New Kensington.

 In popular culture

 New Kensington is featured in P.O.D.'s "Youth of the Nation" music video.
 The PA Route 56 Arnold directional sign is visible as the car in the video travels eastbound over the 9th Street Bridge, also known as the C.L.
 Schmitt Bridge.

 The city was also one of the filming locations for the movie Dogma, starring Ben Affleck and Matt Damon.

+The city is mentioned by name in the movie "13".